Tavistock Group

-Tavistock Group is a Bahamas-based private investment organization founded by Joseph "Joe" Lewis in 1975.
-Lewis is the primary investor in the company.
-The company is headquartered in the offshore financial center of The Commonwealth of The Bahamas and has offices in 13 countries; Bahamas, UK, Australia, Canada, Mexico, US, Jamaica, Argentina, Poland, Moldova, Romania, Bulgaria, and Sri Lanka.
+Tavistock Group is a Bahamas-based private investment organization founded in 1975.
+The company is headquartered in the offshore financial center of The Commonwealth of The Bahamas and has offices in 13 countries; Bahamas, the United Kingdom, Australia, Canada, Mexico, the United States, Jamaica, Argentina, Poland, Moldova, Romania, Bulgaria, and Sri Lanka.

 Investment portfolio

 With investments in hundreds of companies across 10 countries, Tavistock Group’s investment portfolio includes: